-Characterist ics/Type of Pool Mortgage Loan Commercial Vehicle and Construction Equipment CAR 2 wheelers Micro Finance Pools Personal Loans Single Sell Downs Others Approximate Average maturity (in Months) Up to 10 years Up to 3 years Up to 3 years Up to 3 years NA NA Refer Note 1 Refer Note 2 Collateral margin (including cash ,guarantees, excess interest spread , subordinate tranche) >10% >10% >10% >10% NA NA Average Loan to Value Ratio <90% <80% <80% <80% NA NA 66 Average seasoning of the Pool >3 months >3 months >3 months >3 months NA NA 66 Maximum single exposure range <1% <1% <1% <1% NA NA " Average single exposure range % <1% <1% <1% <1% NA NA "
+Characteristic s/Type of Pool Mortgage Loan Commercial Vehicle and Construction Equipment CAR 2 wheelers Micro Finance Pools Personal Loans Single Sell Downs Others Approximate Average maturity (in Months) Up to 10 years Up to 3 years Up to 3 years Up to 3 years NA NA Refer Note 1 Refer Note 2 Collateral margin (including cash, guarantees, excess interest spread, subordinate tranche) >10% >10% >10% >10% NA NA " " Average Loan to Value Ratio <90% <80% <80% <80% NA NA " " Average seasoning of the Pool >3 months >3 months >3 months >3 months NA NA " " Maximum single exposure range <1% <1% <1% <1% NA NA " " Average single exposure range % <1% <1% <1% <1% NA NA " "

-^{} Currently, the Scheme will not invest in these types of securitized debt
+Currently, the Scheme will not invest in these types of securitized debt

 Note 1: In case of securitization involving single loans or a small pool of loans, the credit risk of the borrower is analyzed.
 The investment limits applicable to the underlying borrower are applied to the single loan sell-down.
 2: Other investments will be decided on a case-to-case basis

-e credit analyst may consider the following risk mitigating measures in his analysis of the securitiz ed
+The credit analyst may consider the following risk mitigating measures in his analysis of the securitized debt:

-bt:

-Size of the loan
+- Size of the loan

-Average original maturity of the pool
+- Average original maturity of the pool

-Loan to Value Ratio
+- Loan to Value Ratio

-Average seasoning of the pool
+- Average seasoning of the pool

-Default rate distribution
+- Default rate distribution

-Geographical Distribution
+- Geographical Distribution

-Credit enhancement facility
+- Credit enhancement facility

-Liquid facility
+- Liquid facility

-Structure of the pool
+- Structure of the pool